|

 WHEAT:

-the weaker euro.
-On the KC May chart, support is the 20-day moving average at
+area weather has held the recent pattern.
+On the KC July chart, support is the

 David Fiala can be reached at dfiala@futuresone.com